Case Studies Predicting Hydroponic Crop Yield from Sensor Data - and Turning It Into Planting Decisions

 The Problem

-Traditional farming relies heavily on experience and intuition.
-In hydroponics — where environmental conditions can be precisely controlled — there’s an opportunity to be much more systematic.
-But without a data-driven model, the operation couldn’t answer basic questions: which crops should we grow more of next cycle?
+Where conditions can be precisely controlled, planning by intuition leaves value on the table.
+Without a model, basic questions had no evidence-backed answer: Which crops should we grow more of next cycle?
 How does nutrient mix affect final yield?
 When should we plant to meet forecasted demand?

 Data & Inputs